rs-anderson/Concurrent-Typing-Game/README.md

 ## Concurrency

+Each of the "columns" of words falling from the screen have their own thread.
+Furthermore, the GUI is run on a separate thread from the main thread.

 For more information on the classes created, the concurrent features used and how I ensured thread-safety, see the file *Report.pdf*